 Cape May Cafe

 Disney’s Beach Club Resort hosts Minnie’s Beach Bash Breakfast each morning.
-Meet Minnie Mouse, Goofy, and Donald Duck in cute beach attire while you dine during a Cape May Cafe breakfast.
+Meet Minnie Mouse, Goofy, Daisy, and Donald Duck in cute beach attire while you dine during a Cape May Cafe breakfast.

 The breakfast buffet is large and offers a lot of choices from breakfast meats, eggs, various toasts and pastries, to the iconic Mickey waffle.
 The chef at Cape May Cafe did an excellent job accommodating Elizabeth’s food allergy, and she ate a ridiculous amount of breakfast.